Vluuks/AndroidPractice/Week2/Lab/README.md

         public static final String UNIVERSITY_NAME = "University of Amsterdam";

 We also saw that to define multiple constants, the `enum` is an elegant solution that helps avoid wrong assignments, simplifies iteration of the possible values and is easy to use inside a `Switch` statement.

-<a name="practice"></a>

-## Practice
-Grab the [following file](Java/StudentTest.java).
-It contains the Student class once again, in addition to the `getEC` and `setEC` methods.
-You can add the file to your CS50 IDE.
-If you are not sure anymore how to set this IDE up, refer to the practice section of [Week 1](SOME URL TODO).

-To compile your Java file to a .class file, use this command on the terminal:

-        javac YourJavaFileName.java

-After compilation, you can run your program using:

-        java YourJavaFileName

-If you have trouble getting your Java programs to run in the IDE, run `update50`.
-If that does not work try:

-        sudo apt-get update
-        sudo apt-get install default-jdk

-<a name="exercises"></a>

-### Exercises

-3) Implement a counter that keeps track of how many student objects have been instantiated, but without incrementing it manually like in the *Static vs. non-static* section!

-4) Set the access of the count variable to `private` and define a method that returns the count of students.
-Bear in mind we want this method to be accessible even when we do not have an instance of a `Student` present.

-5) Implement an `enum` that represents the various levels that exist: bachelor, master, PhD or some other set of constants you feel is appropriate to represent in an `enum`.

-5) Add a method to the `Student` class that uses the `Switch` statement to print something to the terminal.